Hamlet (1969 film)

 Hamlet is a 1969 British tragedy period drama film directed by Tony Richardson and starring Nicol Williamson, Anthony Hopkins, Judy Parfitt, Marianne Faithfull, Mark Dignam, Gordon Jackson and Michael Pennington.
 It is a film adaptation of Shakespeare's play Hamlet.
 It was written by Richardson based on his stage production at the Roundhouse theatre in London.

 Plot

-It's Hamlet.
-Hamlet's dad, the king, was killed by his uncle Claudius who then married the widowed queen, Gertrude.
-Hamlet's ghost dad visits him and tells Hamlet what happened, so Hamlet swears revenge.
-He pretends to be crazy and that worries the new King & old Queen, and Polonius, who is Ophelia's Dad.
-Hamlet kills Polonius by mistake, so the new king sends him to England to be murdered.
-Ophelia goes mad because her dad's dead, then she drowns in a river.
-Hamlet doesn't get murdered and returns from his trip to England.
-Ophelia's brother Laertes challenges Hamlet to a duel, but he poisoned the sword.
+Hamlet's father, the king, was killed by Hamlet's uncle Claudius who then married the widowed queen, Gertrude.
+Hamlet's ghost father visits him and tells Hamlet what happened, so Hamlet swears revenge.
+He feigns insanity, which worries the Claudius and Gertrude, and Polonius, who is Ophelia's father.
+Hamlet kills Polonius by mistake, so the Claudius sends him to England to be murdered.
+Ophelia goes mad because her father is dead, then she drowns in a river.
+Hamlet survives the plot to take his life.
+He returns England.
+Ophelia's brother Laertes challenges Hamlet to a duel, but he poisons the sword.
 Claudius also poisons some wine for Hamlet, but the queen drinks it instead.
-Hamlet gets stabbed with the poisoned blade but kills Laertes and Claudius before he dies.
+Hamlet is stabbed with the poisoned blade but kills Laertes and Claudius before he dies.